irrevocablesake/Ryutai/README.md

 -  Velocity Field: A field that tells you where the fluid is flowing
 -  Dye Field: A field that tells you if the fluid flows something in it, this is like dropping paint drops in a bucket of water, it gives us the ability to visualize the flow properly.

 The rest of the algorithm works to make sure the velocity field is computed according to the equations, hence keeping it true to Physics.

 A general flow of the program can be thought as follows:
 -  We start with a zero velocity field and a zero dye field ( no flow & no color)
--  We introduce a few "splats" these disturb these fields:
+-  We introduce a few "splats" that disturb these fields:
   - eg. A splat is made up of radius, color and location, we send this information to the velocity field and dye field, they accordingly make a note of this splat
   - Velocity field reads the color component as force
   - Dye Field, reads the color and stores it